My name is Mem Rynne. Memily Rynne, if I’m showing my licence. You can call me Mem. And maybe your celebrant…?

 I’m delighted to finally be practising something I’ve given thought to more than once over the last few years.
 I’m a big fan of love, and weddings are really just big love parties, as far as I’m concerned.

 Despite having a feeling I’d make an excellent wedding celebrant, it took me some time to commit to the career, thanks to the lack of marriage equality in Australia.
-I’ve been an LGBTQ+ ally (lowkey community member, tbh) since before I knew there was a phrase for it, and I campaigned loudly for same sex marriage equality to be legalised.
 That finally happened in December 2017, and in January 2018 I began my celebrancy studies.

-As of 2021 I’ve got a couple of years of marrying folks under my belt, and I’m passionate about helping people—ALL people—get hitched.
+As of 2022 my little biz has survived a pandemic to rack up a couple of years of marrying some of the very best humans I’ve ever met, and I’m passionate about helping people—ALL people—get hitched.
 No matter what colour, size, shape, sexuality, age or gender you are, I’m here to legally enable your love party.
 I’m based in Hobart, but as an ex-Queenslander I’m not adverse to a bit of driving, and am happy to follow you anywhere (with your consent), be it around the island or elsewhere in Australia.